Carbonyl olefin metathesis

 Carbonyl olefin metathesis is a type of metathesis reaction that entails, formally, the redistribution of fragments of an alkene and a carbonyl by the scission and regeneration of carbon-carbon and carbon-oxygen double bonds respectively.
-It is a powerful method in organic synthesis using simple carbonyls and olefins and converting them into less accessible products with higher structural complexity.
+It could be a powerful method in organic synthesis.
+The main challenge is that no catalytic reaction has been demonstrated.

 Photochemical conditions

-The carbonyl–olefin metathesis reaction can proceed stepwise under photochemical conditions, where in the first step irradiation by a light source induces a [2+2] cycloaddition between a carbonyl and olefin, known as the Paternò–Büchi reaction.
+The carbonyl–olefin metathesis reaction can proceed stepwise under photochemical conditions, where in the first step irradiation induces a [2+2] cycloaddition between a carbonyl and olefin, known as the Paternò–Büchi reaction.
 The isolated oxetane intermediate can subsequently be fragmented into a new carbonyl and olefin product under thermal or acidic conditions.

 Metal-mediated process

 The metal-mediated processes include a carbonyl-olefination and an olefin–olefin metathesis event.
-There are two general mechanistic schemes to perform this overall transformation: one, reaction of a [M=CHR^{1}] reagent with an alkene to generate a new metal alkylidene, which then couples with a carbonyl group to form the desired substituted alkene and an inactive [M=O] species (type A); two, conversion of the carbonyl moiety into an alkene through Wittig-type alkenylation, followed by metathesis between this newly formed alkene and a second alkene (type B).
+There are two general schemes: one, reaction of a [M=CHR^{1}] reagent with an alkene to generate a new metal alkylidene, which then couples with a carbonyl group to form the desired substituted alkene and an inactive [M=O] species (type A); two, conversion of the carbonyl moiety into an alkene through Wittig-type alkenylation, followed by metathesis between this newly formed alkene and a second alkene (type B).
 This transformation could be done in both stepwise (i.e. two-pot) or one-pot fashion.